jlperla/latex/README.md

 # Latex Library
 The following are setup guidelines for the latex environment.
+If you want to modify the baseline directory from `c:\working\librarires\latex' or the OS/X equivalent, see http://jesseperla.com/setup.html

 ## Windows
 Clone the following repositories (by going to the link on the Web, and choosing "Open in Desktop" as described above).
 The local directories suggested but not essential: